Arun Vijay

-Arun Vijay (born 19 November 1977), formerly known as Arun Kumar, is an Indian actor who works primarily in Tamil cinema.
+Arun Vijay (born 19 November 1977), formerly known as Arunkumar, is an Indian actor who works primarily in Tamil cinema.
 He also starred in a few films in Telugu, Kannada and Hindi.

 Born as Arun Kumar and being the only son of veteran actor Vijayakumar, he debuted in Sundar C's Murai Mappillai (1995).
 He received early success in Thulli Thirintha Kaalam (1998) and Pandavar Bhoomi (2001).

 After a string of failures, he changed his name to Arun Vijay and achieved breakthrough success and recognition for playing lead roles in Malai Malai (2009), Maanja Velu (2010), Thadaiyara Thaakka (2012), Kuttram 23 (2017), Chekka Chivantha Vaanam (2018), Thadam (2019), Mafia: Chapter 1 (2020) and Yaanai (2022).
 He is noted for his villainous roles in Yennai Arindhaal (2015), Bruce Lee: The Fighter (2015) and Chakravyuha (2016).

 Early life

 Arun Vijay was born on 19 November 1977 as the only son to actor Vijayakumar and his first wife Muthukannu.
+His hometown is Pattukkottai in Thanjavur District of Tamil Nadu.

 He studied at Don Bosco Matriculation Higher Secondary School, Egmore.
-After completing his schooling, he joined Loyola college for his higher studies.
+After completing his schooling, he joined Loyola college for his further studies.